adeschene/ruby-blackjack/README.md

 A simple blackjack CLI game written in Ruby.

+INSTRUCTIONS:
+  - Download all files to the same folder.
+  - To play:
+    - In terminal: ruby game.rb
+  - To test:
+    - In terminal: ruby tests.rb

 NOTES:
   - All Aces are currently worth 11, so the player can actually draw two aces and lose immediately, which doesn't feel right.
   - Dealer only bets on a hand that's less than 17.